-Since 1990, WHO and UNICEF have tracked progress on global water and sanitation goals through the Joint Monitoring Programme for Water Supply and Sanitation (JMP).
+Since 1990, WHO and UNICEF have tracked progress on global water and sanitation goals through the Joint Monitoring Programme for Water Supply, Sanitation and Hygiene (JMP).
 The JMP monitors trends in coverage; helps build national monitoring capacity in developing countries; develops and harmonises questionnaires, indicators and definitions to ensure comparability of data over time and among countries; and informs policymakers of the status of the water supply and sanitation sector through annual publications.
 The JMP draws guidance from a technical advisory group of leading experts in water supply, sanitation and hygiene, and from institutions involved in data collection and sector monitoring.
 Further information about the JMP and its methodology can be found at the JMP website.

 The JMP estimates for WASH in households are based on information collected through national data from a wide range of different data sources, censuses and surveys, as well as secondary sources in the absence of primary data.
 Data are harmonized to the extent possible based on internationally agreed indicator definitions.
 Further details on indicators, data sources and methods for WASH in households estimates can be found at the JMP website, including recommended core questions to support harmonized monitoring: Core questions and indicators for monitoring WASH in households in the SDGs.

 Definitions of sanitation services in households

 The JMP service ladder for sanitation defines five levels of service, ranging from ‘open defecation’ (no service) to ‘safely managed’ which is the global indicator on sanitation for SDG target 6.2.
 It builds on the established improved/unimproved facility type classification and includes additional aspects of the quality of service.